Nazareth Catholic College, Adelaide: History

-Nazareth Catholic College was established in January 2007 with the amalgamation of three neighbouring Catholic primary schools and Siena College.
+Nazareth Catholic College was established in January 2007 with the amalgamation of three neighboring Catholic primary schools and Siena College.

 At the time of its inception in 2007 the Secondary College consisted of a predominantly female population, as the Secondary College had previously been Siena College, a school for girls.
-In 2011 the first co-educational cohort of Year 12 students graduated from the College.
+In 2011 the first co-educational cohort of Year 12 students graduated from the college.

-As an essentially new College, Nazareth Catholic College underwent significant building works on both campuses.
+As an essentially new college, Nazareth Catholic College underwent significant building works on both campuses.
 In 2011 the Primary Campus completed a multipurpose space and gym funded by the Building the Education (BER) funding provided by the Australian Government.
 In the same year the Secondary Campus at Flinders Park completed a Music Centre with additional classrooms built above the new Music Centre as well as additional classrooms in place of the previous Music Centre.

-In 2012 an additional Technology workshop was created from an existing classrooms as was a Textiles Room from a previous storage area at the Secondary Campus.

-In 2013 another learning space was created in the Secondary College Library, with additional transportable classrooms added.
+In 2012, an additional Technology workshop was created from an existing classrooms as was a Textiles Room from a previous storage area at the Secondary Campus.
+In 2013, another learning space was created in the Secondary College Library, with additional transportable classrooms added.
 With funding received from the Australian Government the Secondary Campus added new ventilation, skylights and lighting in the existing gym.

 In 2019, an additional building was added to the Secondary campus to accommodate an adult learning environment for the senior year levels, as well as to expand the school for the introduction of year 7 students to the Secondary campus.

+In 2023, an additional secondary campus was built in Kidman Park to accommodate students from grades 10–12.